 Class discussion of results:

 Ask how good each material was for filtering water when used alone, and make a class chart.
 (The results will vary widely, so use the chart to show the best that each material did.)
 Discuss how the materials filter the water: the dirt particles are trapped in the tiny spaces between the filter material.
 The water flows through, along with anything that can fit through the spaces.
 Different materials have different sized spaces, so are effective at filtering different sized dirt particles.
 Materials that clean the water better have smaller spaces in them, but the water takes longer to pass through them.

 Connect to water treatment plants:

-For older students discuss how sand and gravel are arranged in water treatment filtering systems, and that filtering is just one step that our water treatment facilities use is filtration.
+For older students discuss how sand and gravel are arranged in water treatment filtering systems, and that filtering is just one step that our water treatment facilities use.
 They use gravel and sand to remove larger particles, and meshes to remove smaller particles.
-This is just part of a multistep process:
+Here is the multistep process:

 1. aeration to remove gases from water